 Turning therefore to an announcement made by the new Lord Chancellor at the Labour Party Conference:

-From next year - this Government will begin a national roll out of independent legal advocates for rape victims.
 The first step to delivering our manifesto promise of having independent advocates for rape victims in every part of the country.

 More support for rape victims.
 Who in their right mind could argue against such a proposal?
 The short answer would seem to be only a wicked person or some kind of sexual offences apologist.
 Does that mean that such an announcement should be warmly applauded without question?
 Regrettably the answer to that is no.